WindhoverLabs/auto-yamcs/README.md

 This is a short version of the `sqlite_entries.yml` file.

 ## Get Up And Running Quick with YAMCS and Open MCT <a name="open_mct_and_yamcs"></a>
-Once there is an xtce-compliant xml file such as `ocpoc.xml`, it is possible to run `yamcs` along with `Open MCT`.
+Once there is an xtce-compliant xml file such as `tutorial.xml`, it is possible to run `yamcs` along with `Open MCT`.

 **NOTE**: This guide assumes that `airliner` was the code base that was passed to `jucier` in the guide above, however, this can be followed as a template for any other non-airliner projects.